Deaf Blind Services

 If you have BOTH low vision and hearing loss, we help you find a way to communicate across distance.

-iCanConnect is a special free program to help people who have combined hearing and vision loss can access telephone, advanced communications and information services.
+iCanConnect is a special free program to help people who have combined hearing and vision loss to access telephone, advanced communications and information services.
 There are income requirements for this program.

-iCanConnect get people equipment to help them make a phone call, send an email, access the Internet or use other communications tools to talk with family, friends and other people.
+iCanConnect gets people equipment to help them make a phone call, send an email, access the internet, or use other communications tools to talk with family, friends and other people.

 To be eligible for iCanConnect, you must have both significant vision and hearing loss, and meet the program’s income guidelines.

 After we determine that you are eligible, you will be contacted to schedule an equipment assessment.
 After the assessment, equipment will be ordered for you.